a-reda/powerenjoy-se2/ITPD/integration-test-plan.md

 ### 2. Elements to be Integrated

 As we presented before in design document our system is composed by many components and units.
-So in this section, we will list all the components which will be integrated in this phrase.
+So in this section, we will list all the main components which will be integrated in this phrase.
+And we concern the integration phase as two levels of abstraction:
+- High-level components integration testing
+- Lower-level components integration testing

+For high-level integration testing, as we introduced 3-tier structure to build our system(PowerEnjoy) in Design Document so we will follow the structure to process the testing, 1. presentation tier ( mobile client, web client, web server ), 2. logic tier ( application server ), 3. persistence tier ( DB server ).

+At lower-level integration testing, we decided to integrate those components which are highly depending on one another to oﬀer the higher level functionalities of PowerEnjoy.
+In this case, these components will be involved : Ride controller, Bill controller, Reservation controller, Economic controller.
+And we assume that the car controller and charge station and the interaction between car and charge station will be well integration tested by third part.